L-Eval: Instituting Standardized Evaluation for Long Context Language Models: Data Collection and Annotation for L-Eval

-\paragraph{QuALITY in L-Eval} This dataset (denoted as ``quality'' in Table~\ref{tab:datasets}) is sourced from the multiple choice QA dataset QuALITY~\citep{pang2022quality} which contains multiple-choice questions derived from the literature on Gutenberg.
+This dataset is sourced from the multiple choice QA dataset QuALITY~\citep{pang2022quality} which contains multiple-choice questions derived from the literature on Gutenberg.
 We filter 20 long stories and 202 questions and correct/delete questions with annotation errors.
 We found that most questions in QuALITY can be solved by extracting paragraphs from long texts.
-We further enhance some synthesis questions that need globally understand the document.
+We further enhance some synthesis questions that need a global understanding of the document.
 Examples of the annotated synthesis questions are as follows: \begin{enumerate}[itemsep=0.1ex,leftmargin=2em] \item \textit{What can we infer from the longest sentence in the story?} \item \textit{The longest dialogue is spoken by whom?} \item \textit{Extract names mentioned in the longest sentence in the story.} \item \textit{How many words are there in the story?} \item \textit{How many sentences are there in the story?}

 \end{enumerate} The reference source sentences are automatically located and the ground truth answers are manually annotated by us.
-An exmple of the original question in QuALITY is like:
+An example of the original question in QuALITY is like this: